Core App Dashboard: How to build a single source of truth system dashboard for your business

 There are a few payment metrics that you need to track in the dashboard, including total revenue, average transaction value, payment method breakdown, and chargeback rate.
 Let's shed some light on each of them:

-• Total revenue is an important metric as it provides an overview of the business's financial performance.
-Businesses can monitor revenue over time and spot trends and decide on pricing, promotions, and marketing tactics.
+• Total revenue is an important metric that provides an overview of a business's financial performance.
+Businesses can monitor revenue over time, spot trends, and decide on pricing, promotions, and marketing tactics.

-• Payment method breakdown helps businesses understand how their customers prefer to pay.
-The most common payment methods can be accepted by optimizing the checkout process and using this information.
+• A breakdown of payment methods helps businesses understand how their customers prefer to pay.
+Businesses can accept the most common payment methods by optimizing the checkout process and using this information.

 6. Expenses